missamii/gh-pages/README.md

 # About Mine Sweeper
 This is my first game.
-Unfortunately, this game is not playable.
-It wasn't as simple as I thought it was going to be.
-What I built so far is the structure in CSS and HTML.
-It was meant to be built with DOM and JavaScript.
-The game itself was an unsolved problem.
+I am happy I worked on it a different way.
+It felt good trying to figure out the best way to go about how to build the game.
+Though this is not the traditional version.

 ## The Original Game
 If you uncover a mine, the game ends.
 Uncover an empty square, and you keep playing.
 Uncover a number, and it tells you how many mines lay hidden in the eight surrounding squares—information you use to deduce which nearby squares are safe to click.